VladimirParkhomenko/simple-clock/README.md

 ## 🌟 Overview

 This project implements a sophisticated weather station and digital clock using an AVR microcontroller (ATmega328P).
-The system combines multiple sensors to provide real-time environmental data, precise timekeeping, and intelligent display management with automatic brightness control and alarm functionality.
+The system combines multiple sensors to provide real-time environmental data, precise timekeeping, and intelligent display management with automatic brightness control, advanced alarm functionality, and power management features.

 ## ✨ Features